|Elliott Sound Products||Project 99|

 The range shown above obviously caters for frequencies well outside normal subwoofer range, but they are included as there may be other uses for the filter other than only for subwoofers.
 There are countless applications for very steep filters in control systems and other analogue applications, so there is no reason to restrict use to audio only.

-If you want the response to be a little flatter than normal, R3 and R6 can be increased.
+If you want the response to be a little steeper than normal, R3 and R6 can be increased.
 At 270k, there is a tiny increase before rolloff (0.2dB at 35Hz), and the low frequency limit (-3dB) is reduced slightly, to 15.6Hz instead of 18.1Hz (with 150nF caps).
 This has the same effect with other cap values, and you can use the above table and simply reduce the -3dB frequency by a factor of 0.86.
 For example, using 120nF caps for C1...C6, the frequency will be reduced from 22.7Hz to 19.5Hz.
 The difference is easily measured with a simulator, but will not be audible.

 If you want to experiment with the resistor values feel free, but unless you can simulate the response you'll find that it's quite difficult to measure.
 The results can also be very unpredictable unless you are aware of all the interactions of component values with Sallen-Key filters.
 For example, if R2 and R5 are reduced to 22k, the -3dB frequency (relative to 100Hz) is barely affected, but there's a 3dB boost centred on 28Hz (using 150nF caps).
-This can be used to augment the bass response if desired.
+This can be used to augment the extreme low bass response if desired.

 Although construction is not critical, the usual precautions needed with any opamp circuit should be followed.
 Pay particular attention to bypassing, and do not omit the power supply ground connection.
 Naturally, I recommend that you use the PCB, as it makes a somewhat tedious wiring exercise very simple.
 You may (as always) use better opamps than the TL072 dual versions suggested, and the most important parameter is noise.
 Since the opamps are wired as unity gain buffers, upper frequency response will be well extended to beyond audibility.